A brief history of Ford Motor Company

-Ford are the second largest family-controlled company in the world, as the Ford family have controlled the company since its founding over 110 years ago.
+Ford is the second largest family-controlled company in the world, as the Ford family have controlled the company since its founding over 110 years ago.
 They also manufactured the only car Jim Morrison ever owned (a 1967 Shelby GT 500).

-But how did Ford survive two world wars and a Great Depression?
+But how did Ford survive two world wars and the Great Depression?
 In this article, we take a look at the rich history of one of the most well-known car manufacturers in the world.

 When was Ford founded?

 Henry Ford built his first car in 1896, which he called a quadricycle.
 His first venture into car manufacturing was the Detroit Automobile Company which was founded in 1899.
 However, the company foundered and was reorganised as the Henry Ford Company in 1901.
 In 1902, though, Henry Ford fell out with his financial backers and left the company with the rights to his name and just $900.
 Which in 1902 was probably quite a bit of money.

 Anyway, Henry Ford turned to friend Alexander Y. Malcomson to finance another automobile company.
 The partnership ‘Ford and Malcomson’ was created and the pair designed a car and began ordering parts.
 However, money was running out fast and the manufacturing firm were demanding payment.
 Malcomson had to turn to his uncle, John Gray who was head of the German-American savings bank.
 He suggested incorporating Ford and Malcomson and bringing in new investors.